Skip to main content

 The Public Policy Initiative held a discussion about why Russia has become more dangerous on April 10 from 5:00 to 6:00 p.m. in Metzgar Lobby.

 As Russia shows more signs of turning into a consolidated totalitarian police state, Putin’s government turns up its hostile rhetoric toward the “collective west.”
-In this discussion of Russian domestic and foreign policy, Dr. Hoffman and Dr. Surhzko Harned, explained why Russia has become more dangerous to the U.S., its European allies, and to global security.
+In this discussion of Russian domestic and foreign policy, Dr. Hoffman and Dr. Surzhko Harned, explained why Russia has become more dangerous to the U.S., its European allies, and to global security.

 Unissued Diplomas Exhibit